nvinuesa/sparsal/README.md

 </dependency>
 ```

 ## Contributing

 Everyone is welcome to contribute, either by adding features, solving bugs or helping with documentation.
 <br>
 Sparsal embraces [the open code of conduct][codeofconduct] from the [TODO group][todogroup], therefore all of its channels should respect its guidelines.
 <br>
-That being said, we are a community and we shouldn't need guidelines for our conduct but leave it to our common sense instead.
+That being said, we are a community and we should not need guidelines for our conduct but leave it to our common sense instead.

 [codeofconduct]: http://todogroup.org/opencodeofconduct
 [todogroup]: http://todogroup.org